ipfs/ipfs-blog/src/_blog/js-ipfs-0.63.0-esm-libp2p-0.37.x-and-lightweight-peerids.md

 ---
 # 🔦 Highlights

-> switches to ESM only, upgrades to libp2p@0.37.x and brings lightweight PeerIds
+> switches to ESM only, upgrades to libp2p 0.37.x and brings lightweight PeerIds

-`js-IPFS@0.63.0` is powering through the stratosphere along with many small bug fixes and performance improvements!
+`js-IPFS@0.63.0` is rocketing forward with major improvements to its foundations along with many small bug fixes and performance improvements!

 ## 🧱 ESM